Skip to content

 Connect Tallyfy to other apps using private browsing

-Using private browsing to connect Tallyfy to other apps
+How can I use private browsing to connect Tallyfy to other apps?

-Using your browser’s private browsing mode (also called Incognito, InPrivate, or Private Window) can help because it gives you a clean session without using stored cookies or saved logins.
+Utilizing your browser’s private browsing mode (also called Incognito, InPrivate, or Private Window) often resolves these connection issues by providing a completely clean browsing session without accessing stored cookies, cached data, or saved login credentials.

-1. Click the three-dot menu (⋮) in the top right.
+1. Click the three-dot menu (⋮) in the top right corner.

 2. Select New Incognito Window.

-3. In the new Incognito window, log in to Tallyfy and the other app, then try the integration setup again.
+3. In the new Incognito window, log into both Tallyfy and the external app, then attempt the integration setup again.

-1. Click the menu button (☰) in the top right.
+1. Click the menu button (☰) in the top right corner.

 2. Select New Private Window.

-3. In the new Private window, log in to Tallyfy and the other app, then try setting up the integration.
+3. In the new Private window, log into both Tallyfy and the external app, then attempt the integration setup.

-1. Click the three-dot menu (⋯) in the top right.
+1. Click the three-dot menu (⋯) in the top right corner.

 2. Select New InPrivate window.

-3. In the new InPrivate window, log in to Tallyfy and the other app, then try setting up the integration.
+3. In the new InPrivate window, log into both Tallyfy and the external app, then attempt the integration setup.

 1. Click File in the top menu bar.